Installation Requirements

 Server Requirements

-The server runs Docker containers for the user interface and PostgreSQL database.
+The server runs Docker containers for the User Interface (UI) and PostgreSQL database.
 They have been tested to work on many Linux distributions as long as they can run the latest version of Docker or Podman on an amd64 architecture.

-We recommend using a system with at least 4GB of RAM and two or more CPU cores dedicated to it.
+We recommend using a system with at least 8GB of RAM and two or more CPU cores dedicated to it.
 A SSD drive is recommended for the best performance.

 A server that is under-powered will have database timeout issues.
-If the User Interface is taking a long time to load data, then you have too little resources and need to upgrade the RAM and CPU cores.
+If the UI is taking a long time to load data, then you have too little resources and need to upgrade the RAM and/or CPU cores.

 ❗️